 Fast forward ten years, Quest Workspaces has provided more than $250,000 in free and reduced office space to non-profit organizations serving local communities through its Quest Cares program.
 “My vision for the Quest Cares program was always to grow it into a major venture that helps our local communities,” said Kozelouzek.
 “Now is the time for the program to become a philanthropic foundation so we can take our efforts to a new level of support amidst a global pandemic.”

-To create the foundation, Kozelouzek joined forces with Kathy Andersen in 2020, who will lead the foundation as CEO & Board President, with Kozelouzek serving as Board Chair.
+To create the foundation, Kozelouzek joined forces with her partner, Kathy Andersen, in 2020.
 Andersen has extensive experience leading for-profit and non-profit organizations.
 “More than ever, companies need to play a leadership role in not only creating thriving businesses, but also creating thriving communities,” said Andersen.
 “COVID-19 has devastated businesses and communities, and now we have the opportunity to grow back stronger by helping each other.”

 Quest Cares Foundation will focus on four key programs.
 Firstly, Quest Cares Spaces program will expand the provision of free and reduced office workspaces and virtual services to local non-profit organizations.
 Secondly, the foundation will launch a new Quest CarePaks program that will provide backpacks and other “care packs” to provide relief and support to those in need, including victims of domestic violence and child abuse, women and children in homeless shelters, low-income children in need of educational supplies, low-income single mothers, local victims of natural disaster, and other minorities and vulnerable communities.